Heatblur-Simulations/f-4e-manual/src/systems/nav_com/intercom.md

 The function selector offers three options: COLD MIC, HOT MIC (enabling automatic intercom operation), and RADIO OVERRIDE.
-While RADIO OVERRIDE operates similarly to HOT MIC, it also attenuates all sounds except for crew communication, the pullup tone from the ARBCS, and the Shrike aural tone.
+While RADIO OVERRIDE operates similarly to HOT MIC, it also attenuates all sounds except for crew communication, the pull-up tone from the ARBCS, and the Shrike aural tone.
 For ground crew transmission to be enabled, the WSOs switch must be set to HOT MIC.